vishnuatrai/vishnuatrai.github.io/source/_posts/2011-01-12-mongodb-vs-couchdb.markdown

 - NoSQL
 ---

 Both MongoDB and CouchDB are document oriented databases with JSON style object data storage.
-They have their pros and cons in different situations.
+They have their pros and cons in different situations.<!--more-->

 #### 1) Map Reduce